41st Soldiers Prepare Living Areas for Afghan Evacuees

 |Downloads:

-This work, 41st Soldiers Prepare Living Areas for Afghan Evacuees [Image 5 of 5], by SPC Ryan Barnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 41st Soldiers Prepare Living Areas for Afghan Evacuees, by SPC Ryan Barnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT